sjdobesh/gender-bias/readme.md

 This portion of the assignment should be performed in a live python interpreter or within a python notebook.

 #### Instantiate a pretrained model
-the first argument to pipeline indicates the task. here are other tasks if you want to play around with them.
+The first argument to pipeline indicates the task. here are other tasks if you want to play around with them.
 -  **feature-extraction** (get the vector representation of a text)
 -  **ner** (named entity recognition)
 - **question-answering**